 Statute of limitations example

-Because of the FLSA statute of limitations, Vince cannot receive back wages for his entire duration of employment at ACME Corp.
+Because of the two-year FLSA statute of limitations, Vince cannot receive back wages for his entire duration of employment at ACME Corp.
 He can only collect back wages for overtime pay he was owed in the two years prior to his claim.
-He can get back pay for wages owed between November 1, 2015, and November 1, 2017.
+He can get back pay for wages owed between November 1, 2020, and November 1, 2022.

 This is not intended as legal advice; for more information, please click here.